nansen/pugpig-connector/EPiPugPigConnector/Docs/Installation of connector Readme.txt

 so that we can install this as a “plugin” to new EPiServer websites.
 ==========================================

+- The episerver nuget feed must be added to the package manager in Visual Studio http://nuget.episerver.com/feed/packages.svc/
+VS will download references for episerver from this feed upon first build.

-- "Url rewrite module" must be installed in IIS server.
-The following rules for redirecting .html and .manifest urls to dynamically generated html and manifest files respectively:
+- "Url rewrite module" must be installed in IIS server. http://www.iis.net/downloads/microsoft/url-rewrite The following rules for redirecting .html and .manifest urls to dynamically generated html and manifest files respectively:
 <system.webServer>
 	..................................